pendulum-chain/core-time-scheduler/README.md

 ```

 Where `<network>` is the network (relay chain) you want to buy on-demand core time on and `<max-amount>` is the maximum
 amount you are willing to pay for it.
+Note that `<max-amount>` is in units of the relay chain's native currency _not_
+the raw representation of it.

 - The default value for `<network>` is `paseo`.
 - The default value for `<max-amount>` is 0.1 unit.